elypia/retropia/README.md

 This is a small library that adds implementions and utilities on top of [Retrofit] and it's additional libraries.
-This provides a [Singleton] for the `OkHttpClient` available at `HttpClientSingleton`, provides deserializer implementions for `Gson`, and `Jaxb`, generic exceptions API wrappers may want to throw, and `Interceptor` implementations like support for caching with Redis.
+This provides a [Singleton] for the `OkHttpClient` available at `HttpClientSingleton`, generic `Interceptor` implementations for common use cases such as adding query parameters or redis caching, deserializer implementions for `Gson`, and `Jaxb`, generic exceptions API wrappers may want to throw.

 The scope of this project may grow as more functionality or abstraction is desired.